-Las Salinas is also known as Pink Beach… these waters are only for admiring.
-Please help us protect the Salt Flats by never playing, stepping, or leaving trash in the area.
+While you’re here, we only ask that you help us protect the Salt Flats by never playing, stepping, or leaving trash in the area.

 Please do not step or climb the salt mounds.
 Thank you!

 On this nature reserve, you can observe 6 ecological systems equally necessary for the protection and conservation of the Salt Flats.
-The ecosystems are subtropical dry forest, Hypersaline Lagoons, and Salt Marshes, Seagrass, Marine Lagoons, Coral Reefs, and Mangroves.
+The ecosystems are subtropical dry forests, Hypersaline Lagoons, Salt Marshes, Seagrass, Marine Lagoons, Coral Reefs, and Mangroves.

 Activities at Salt Flats in Cabo Rojo